How to Get Married in Croatia as a Foreigner

 5. Confirm fees, venue, and add-ons

-Marriage fees vary depending on the municipality, and prices are usually higher for weekends, holidays, or off-site venues such as beaches, villas, or gardens.
+Marriage fees vary by municipality, and prices are usually higher on weekends, holidays, or for off-site venues such as beaches, villas, or gardens.
 If you’d like your civil ceremony in a historic or outdoor location, the registrar must approve it, and there may be an additional fee for the service.

 6. Arrange witnesses and an interpreter